Golf: Masters postponed to 'some later date' due to coronavirus

 “Unfortunately, the ever-increasing risks associated with the widespread Coronavirus COVID-19 have led us to a decision that undoubtedly will be disappointing to many, although I am confident is appropriate under these unique circumstances,” Augusta National Chairman Fred Ridley said in a statement.

-The decision by Augusta National comes a day after the PGA Tour canceled this week’s Players Championship in Ponte Vedra Beach, Florida, and all events through April 5.
+The decision to postpone the event comes a day after the PGA Tour canceled this week’s Players Championship at TPC Sawgrass in Ponte Vedra Beach, Florida, and all events through April 5.

+“I’m bummed,” world number four Justin Thomas said at TPC Sawgrass.
+“Selfishly I want to play, but this is way, way beyond that.
+You have to take a lot of other factors and measures into consideration here.”

+The Masters has been played continuously since its inception in 1934 — except during World War Two when it was canceled from 1943-45.
+If it is held this year it would mark the first time it has been played outside March or April.

+Augusta National, the only permanent home for one of golf’s four majors, typically closes in late May to protect the course from the Georgia summer heat and does not reopen until October.

+“That’s my favorite tournament of the year, so I obviously have hopes that we’ll get to play it,” said Thomas.
+“I don’t care if it’s 25 degrees and nobody is there, I’m going to go play it with a chance to win the Masters.”

-Ridley also said the Augusta National Women’s Amateur and the three-pronged junior skills competition known as the Drive, Chip and Putt competition that all led into the Masters have also been postponed.
+Ridley also said the Augusta National Women’s Amateur and the three-pronged junior skills competition known as the Drive, Chip and Putt competition that all lead into the Masters have also been postponed.

 “Ultimately, the health and well-being of everyone associated with these events and the citizens of the Augusta community led us to this decision,” said Ridley.